Yamabushitake – A look into Lion’s Mane

 - balances cholesterol levels

-The fruit bodies of Lion’s Mane contains hericenones which depending on how the fungus is treated can to an extent provide NGF (Nerve Growth Factor).
-Erinacines which are found in the mycelium (root) of Lion’s Mane has a far greatest potential for NGF.
+The fruit bodies of Hericium erinaceus contains hericenones which depending on how the fungus is treated can to an extent provide NGF (Nerve Growth Factor).
+Erinacines, which are found in the mycelium (root) of the mushroom, have a far greatest potential for NGF.
 Both are low molecular in weight and are able to pass through the blood-brain barrier.
 Erinacines aid in nerve repair, reduce endoplasmic reticulum stress as well as neurodegenerative cell death.

 Erinacines also provide nerve repair for accident victims, a daily dosage can promote the regeneration of injured nerves during early stages of recovery.
 This makes Lion’s Mane very beneficial for individuals who have had any head injury.
 The smallest pressure placed on the head will to even a small degree affect the brain, an injured brain take a long time to heal.
 Other benefits of erinacines includes;